 A couple of days after Tết, things calmed down somewhat.
 It never seemed the same for the six months I had left at Biên Hòa, although I went to Saigon for a visit twice, and it was great.
 That was later.
 I don't remember them ever opening Biên Hòa City and downtown again while I was there.
 Those two Tết days had changed my life for sure.
-The ironic think is I never went back to Bunker Hill-10 again...didn't want to...opportunity never really came up and I didn't seek it out.
+The ironic thing is I never went back to Bunker Hill-10 again...didn't want to...opportunity never really came up and I didn't seek it out.

-I went back to my tower post-Bomb Dump Sarge said I earned my right to go back.
-I was real glad about that.
-But looking back I realize now more than then just how dangerous it was...if the VC and NVA had decided to blow the bomb dump, there really wasn't much to stop them...in those towers no one would have ever found us had it blown.
+I went back to my Bomb Dump tower post.
+Sarge said I had earned my right to go back, and I was real glad about that.
+But looking back I realize now more than then just how dangerous the bomb dump and towers were.
+If the VC and NVA had decided to blow the bomb dump during the initial Rocket barrage, despite Able Towers, Access Point Controls, K-9 Sentry Dogs, and QRTs-SP casualties would have been staggering, and no one likely would have ever found us or the towers.

+Tết passed, but what had happened then would never fade.
 Having worked 30 days, they started giving guys a night off.
-We had a rare night off, I saw a few of the perimeter-interior sweeps guys, from Baker and Charlie (days and swing shifts).
+When we had a rare night off I saw a few of the perimeterinterior sweeps Tết-guys, from Baker and Charlie (days and swing shifts).
 One night a buddy and I went to get a beer somewhere and started talking and it came up that I was on the defensive-line at Bunker Hill-10.
-Don knew I was there and I knew he was in the ammo dump in his tower then, but I didn't know if they were getting hit with rockets or not.

-When we were coming back from drinking, the VC let go with some little mortars that rained down like hundreds of little tiny things all over that started popping like individual explosions...we got caught out in the open and with nowhere to cover we just went to ground and prayed.
-Never experienced that before of afterwards.
-It was an exciting time, that's for sure.
-LTC Miller later told me he had a report that captured VC and NVA told Intel that they thought they were attacking US Marines at Bunker Hill-10 and not the 3rd Security Police Squadron.

-Don got home two months early than I because of the rule that brothers, back then, could go home early and that one could go home 90 days early.
+When we were coming back from drinking, the VC let go with some little mortars that rained down like hundreds of little tiny things all over that started popping like individual explosions.
+We got caught out in the open with nowhere to take cover and just went to ground and prayed.
+Never experienced that before or afterwards.
+Don got home two months earlier than I because of the rule that brothers, back then, could go home early, and one could go home 90 days earlier than the other.
 Don's wife had a little girl and I let him be the one to go home first.
 But...being brothers, I had to make him squirm a little bit before I signed off on it in a legal document.
 He squirmed and I signed, but thought it would be too much to hold out for him to agree that his cleaning my weapons was a good thing.